basvdberg/BETL-old/CONTRIBUTING.md

 Do you have questions about the source code?

 contact me via email.
-Do you want to contribute to the Rails documentation?

-We welcome all kinds of feedback.
+I welcome all kinds of feedback.

 Bas vd Berg